 Like all of Richard Wagner's music, performances of his piece Siegfried Idyll, is unofficially — but effectively — banned in Israel.

 It's not just that Wagner was an anti-Semite.
 He wrote a notorious essay called "Jewishness in Music."
-And after his death, Wagner's family was close to Adolph Hitler.
-Hitler often the attended the annual Bayreuth Festival, which is devoted to Wagner's music.
+And after his death, Wagner's family was close to Adolf Hitler.
+Hitler often attended the annual Bayreuth Festival, which is devoted to Wagner's music.

 Beyond all that, Wagner's music was the soundtrack to the Holocaust; it was played at Nazi death camps.
 Advocates of the Israeli ban say it should last until there no more Holocaust survivors alive who might hear it.

 So what happened last night in Bayreuth, Germany, was noteworthy.
 The Israel Chamber Orchestra played the Siegfried Idyll with two of the composer's great-granddaughters sitting in the front row.